-Presbyopia is the gradual deterioration in our vision.
-Unfortunately this is just another part of the aging process which means this will likely happen to all of us when we hit our 40s.
-It’s nothing to worry about and it’s easily treated.
+Presbyopia is the gradual deterioration of our vision.
+Unfortunately, this is just another part of the ageing process, which means this will likely happen to all of us as we enter our 40s.
+It’s nothing to worry about, and it’s easily treated.

-As mentioned, this is just a normal part of the aging process for most of us.
+As mentioned above, this is just a normal part of the ageing process for most of us.
 As we get older, the lens at the front of our eye becomes more rigid so that it can’t focus light onto the retina, at the back of our eye, properly.
-As a result things can look a bit blurry.
+As a result, things can look a bit blurry.

+Presbyopia is diagnosed by a basic eye exam, which includes a refraction assessment and an eye health exam.
 The Optometrist will undertake an eye test and advise whether a prescription for glasses or contact lenses is needed.
-These may be a pair of reading glasses, or if you already wear glasses for short-sightedness, a pair of Varifocal lenses which combine reading and distance prescriptions into one pair of glasses.
+These may be a pair of reading glasses, or if you already wear glasses for short-sightedness, a pair of varifocal lenses which combine reading and distance prescriptions into one pair of glasses.

 You may be entitled to eyecare on the NHS, if you are under 16, over 60 or receiving certain benefits.
 You can find out more about NHS Eye Care here.